It’s been six years since I started an experiment with no particular end in mind.

 How do you give up your power?

-What is it that exists in your life right now that does not serve you, or permit you to live in alignment with your deepest truth?
+What is in your life right now that does not serve you, or permit you to live in alignment with your most profound truth?

-And, what is it that keeps you from making the choice to change that which you have the power to change?
+And, what is it that keeps you from choosing to change that which you have the power to change?

-Here’s to six years without alcohol and to this extraordinary journey we share together—life!
+Here’s to six years without alcohol and to this extraordinary journey we share—life!

 May our lives be fully lived in truth in 2020 and beyond.